-AGTC is currently conducting two separate Phase 1/2 clinical trials to evaluate the safety and efficacy of AAV gene therapy product candidates in patients with ACHM caused by CNGB3 or CNGA3 mutations.
-If you are a patient, caregiver or healthcare professional and are interested in more information about one of these trials please contact us at the link above or visit:
+AGTC conducted two separate Phase 1/2 clinical trials to evaluate the safety and efficacy of AAV gene therapy product candidates in adults and children with ACHM caused by CNGB3 or CNGA3 mutations.
+Enrollment is completed.
+If you are a parent, caregiver or healthcare professional and are interested in more information about the CNGB3 trial please go to to www.clinicaltrials.gov through the link below

 In animal models of ACHM, untreated animals have the same signs of abnormal visual function as humans with ACHM, which is most dramatically manifested by daytime blindness under bright light conditions.
 Treatment of ACHM animal models with an AAV vector expressing the CNGB3 or CNGA3 protein resulted in long-term improvement in visual function.
 In the video below , a dog affected by ACHM (caused by a CNGB3 mutation) is unable to navigate a maze.
 However, four months after being treated with a gene therapy product developed by AGTC, the dog is able to successfully navigate the maze.
 In the second video below , a sheep affected by ACHM (caused by a CNGA3 mutation) is first unable to navigate an obstacle course and is later shown navigating the same obstacle course successfully, three months after treatment with a gene therapy developed by AGTC.